VR-25/acc/README.md

 It may be best to use long options over short equivalents - e.g., `/dev/.vr25/acc/acca --set charging_switch=` instead of `/dev/.vr25/acc/acca -s s=`.
 This makes code more readable (less cryptic).

-Include provided descriptions for ACC features/settings in your app(s).
+Include provided descriptions of ACC features/settings in your app(s).
 Provide additional information (trusted) where appropriate.
 Explain settings/concepts as clearly and with as few words as possible.